milgrim2023/human-speed/_posts/2025-07-08-channel-islands-alderney.md

 ![]({{ site.baseurl }}/images/prettybraye.jpg)

 We first grabbed some refreshing drinks at [The Moorings][moorings] before getting some snacks for the boat and then working our way up the steep hill into St Anne's.
 A lot of the shops and cafes/pubs were closed or not doing food so we ambled along taking in the sights and then walking back down towards the beach.
 On the way another friendly local in a car stopped and asked us if we needed help.
 We didn't, but might have given a different answer if he'd asked at the bottom of the hill.

-We stopped for a drink at the [Braye Beach Bar][bbb] (part of a hotel) and made good use of the facilities before heading down to the lovely sandy beach for a swim.
+When we returned we stopped for a drink at the [Braye Beach Bar][bbb] (part of a hotel) and made good use of the facilities before heading down to the lovely sandy beach for a swim.
 I got to the water first but the chill of the water and the heat of the sun turned me into a wimp and Elpie went for a swim while I hesitated, before finally having a quick swim and getting out promptly.

 We dried off in the sun and agreed to meet the rest of the crew for fish and chips at the [Braye Chippy][bchippy].
 We wandered back looking at some of the history of the island in the Second World War.
 The food was good and we sat outside in the sun which was nice.